Derived categories of Fano threefolds and degenerations: A boundary divisor

 where~$\upepsilon$ takes a family~$\cY \to S$ of $1$-nodal del Pezzo threefolds to the family of quadric surfaces~$E \to S$ where~$E$ is the exceptional divisor of~$\Bl_{y_0}(\cY)$, and~$\xi_\sQ$ is the \'etale double covering defined in Lemma~\ref{lem:mq-mqs}.
 It follows that the left vertical arrow in~\eqref{eq:mfy1-covering} is finite \'etale of degree~$2$, hence the smoothness of~$\bMF_{\sY_1}^{(1)}$ proved above implies the smoothness of~$\tMF_{\sY_1}$.
-Moreover, this \'etale covering corresponds to the action of the fundamental group of~$\bMF_{\sY_1}^{(1)}$ on the Picard group of the exceptional divisor~$E \cong \P^1 \times \P^1$ of~$\Bl_{y_0}(Y)$, where~$Y$ is any $1$-nodal del Pezzo threefold of degree~$1$ and~$y_0$ is its node, so to prove the connectedness of~$\tMF_{\sY_1}$ we only need to check that this action is nontrivial.
-For this, of course, it is enough to construct a single family of $1$-nodal del Pezzo threefolds with a nontrivial monodromy action on~$\Pic(E)$.

-To construct such a family, we fix a general point~$y_0 \in \P(1,1,1,2,3)$, consider the projectivized tangent space~$\P(\rT_{y_0}(\P(1,1,1,2,3))) \cong \P^3$ and a family~$\cQ \subset S \times \P^3$ of smooth quadric surfaces in this space over appropriate scheme~$S$ with nontrivial monodromy (for instance, the universal family of quadrics).
-Then the space of $1$-nodal del Pezzo threefolds in~$\P(1,1,1,2,3)$ with the node at~$y_0$ and with the tangent cone at~$y_0$ being the cone over a quadric from the above family is an open fiberwise dense subset in a projective space bundle over~$S$, and by construction this family has nontrivial monodromy, as required. \end{proof}
+It also follows that the morphism~$\hat\upepsilon \colon \tMF_{\sY_1} \to \MQS_2$ is a quotient of an locally trivial fibration with smooth conected fibers by an algebraic group, and since~$\MQS_2$ is connected by Lemma~\ref{lem:mq-mqs}, the same is true for~$\tMF_{\sY_1}$. \end{proof}

 Next, we discuss a universal version of the bridge construction from~\S\ref{sec:bridge} and its inverse.
 To explain it we need universal versions of the line bundles~$\cO_Y(H)$ and~$\cO_E(F)$ and the Mukai bundle~$\cU_X$ used in~\S\ref{sec:bridge}.
 A convenient notion to use here is that of a vector bundle on a family of varieties twisted by a Brauer class pulled back from the base of the family, see~\cite[\S2.2]{K22} for a discussion of this notion.